 Department website: https://www.western.edu/academics/school-graduate-studies/master-science-ecology

-The Ecology and Conservation emphasis prepares students for careers and advanced research in Ecology.
+The Ecology and Conservation concentration prepares students for careers and advanced research in Ecology.
 This track broadly covers the fields of ecology and conservation but is expected to facilitate student specialization in a range of topics, including, but not limited to, molecular ecology, population ecology, community ecology, landscape ecology, biogeochemistry, ecosystem ecology, restoration, conservation, and modeling.
 Students may also work on any number of organisms or ecological processes (e.g., invertebrates, plants, wildlife, fire, and climate).

-The Ecology and Conservation emphasis will provide content and theoretical understanding of ecology and hands-on experience developing and conducting ecological research in a way unique to Western’s liberal arts traditions.
+The Ecology and Conservation concentration will provide content and theoretical understanding of ecology and hands-on experience developing and conducting ecological research in a way unique to Western’s liberal arts traditions.
 The program takes full advantage of the biogeographic setting of Colorado’s western slope and beyond and includes both the development of new scientific insight and the application of ecological knowledge toward broader social-ecological impacts.
-The Ecology and Conservation Emphasis is a 33-credit track with topical coursework in biology, research methods, and MS proposal development and thesis research.
+The Ecology and Conservation concentration is a 33-credit track with topical coursework in biology, research methods, and MS proposal development and thesis research.
 MS students in Ecology and Conservation must complete an MS Thesis.
 Upon the acceptance of MS proposals (BIOL 690), Ecology and Conservation students must continuously enroll in at least one credit of BIOL 695 until a successful thesis defense.

 Program Goals